 Step 6: The Xbox Game Bar appears near your screen’s top-center edge.
-It provides buttons to access multiple overlays, including Audio, Performance, and Capture.
+It provides buttons to access these overlays:

-Note: The Game Bar’s recording feature won’t work with the desktop or File Explorer, but it should work with games and non-game apps.
+Note: The Game Bar’s recording feature does not capture the desktop or File Explorer.
+However, it works with games and non-game apps (see step 5).

 Alternatively, you can type the Win + Alt + R key combination to start and stop recording with Xbox Game Bar enabled.

 All video captures save to the Videos > Captures folder as an MP4 file.

 Didn’t know you could record your screen with PowerPoint?
 It’s true, and it’s relatively easy.
 The drawback is that you need Microsoft’s desktop software for this work — and a Microsoft 365 subscription.
 This does not work with the online-only version.

 Step 1: With a PowerPoint file already open, click the Insert tab followed by the Screen Recording button located on the Media panel to the far right.